-3. Do this even if you call the other party or the other party's attorney and you cannot reach agreement about a continuance.
-If the other party's attorney shows up at the hearing, the other party can try to argue that you should have to pay for their attorney fees for that hearing because you did not try to change the date of the hearing before the hearing.
+3. Do this even if you call the other party or the other party's lawyer and you cannot reach agreement about a continuance.
+If the other party's lawyer shows up at the hearing, the other party can try to argue that you should have to pay for their attorney fees for that hearing because you did not try to change the date of the hearing before the hearing.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.
 This information is current as of March 2014.